daltondo/Sumerian-network-graph-data/README.md

 - Handle texts that have 4 or more people in the transaction
 - Uncover different ways to merge nodes (by years, connection to modes, etc) -- create a hierarchy of merging
 - Look at family column
-- Look at new csv people.csv
+- Look at new csv, people.csv